mjordan/islandora_riprap/README.md

 1. Enable the module either under the "Admin > Extend" menu or by running `drush en -y islandora_riprap`.
 1. Modify the "Riprap resource (media) list" View this module installs to determine which Media Riprap audits.

+If you use the `PluginFetchResourceListFromDrupal` Riprap plugin, you will also need to enable Drupal's JSON:API module.

 ## Configuration

 > Note: If you are running Islandora in a CLAW Playbook Vagrant machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
 Then in Drupal, make sure your "Riprap microservice REST endpoint" setting says "http://10.0.2.2:8001/api/fixity".